freeman-lab/pim/README.md

 ###`pim init <options>`

-Initializes a package by asking you some questions, and then creating
+Initializes a package by asking you some questions, and then creating the appropriate files, including `setup.py`, `setup.cfg`, `requirements.txt`, and a basic module layout.

 Options
 - `--force/--no-force` whether to overwrite existing files